 These human rights violations occurring in China must be stopped.
 China is committing atrocities against innocent babies and a religious minority.

 The Convention on the Prevention and Punishment of the Crime of Genocide was formed in 1948 to ensure that the atrocities committed by Nazi Germany never happened again.
-However, genocide of a Muslim minority population in China is occuring before our eyes 75 years after the end of World War II.
+However, genocide of a Muslim minority population in China is occurring before our eyes 75 years after the end of World War II.
 China is one of 152 states to ratify the Genocide Convention.
 As a member, China has an obligation not to commit genocide.
 Other members who have ratified the Genocide Convention must act.
 Sanctions must be placed against China.
 Governments must address China’s horrific actions.
 Under international law, the Chinese government must be tried for crimes of genocide.